Memorandum of Association (MOA)- Meaning, Objectives, Format & Purpose

 • Main Objective: It describes the company’s primary form of work.

-• Incidental Objective: These are supporting goals for achieving the organization’s primary goals.
+• Incidental Objective: These will be the objects that are secondary to the achievement of the firm’s primary goals.

 4. Liability Clause